tliron/exceptional-c-exceptions/README.md

 message size is 2048, but you can change it by defining `EXCEPTION_MAX_MESSAGE_SIZE`.
 Exceptional C Exceptions will free the generated string automatically.

-Inside a `catch` code block, you can `rethrow` variants instead of `throw`, specifying the caught exception as a "cause":
+Inside a `catch` code block, you can use `rethrow` variants instead of `throw`, specifying the caught exception as a "cause":

 		catch (Authorization, e)
 			rethrowf(e, IO, "could not access file: %s", filename);